 After reviewing the proposed trail, which would link the Terra Linda-Sleepy Hollow Divide and the Loma Alta open space preserves, the county's environmental coordinator has issued a report saying "no significant effects would occur" to the environment if the trail is built.

 That assessment avoids the need for a more intricate environmental impact report that would delay work on the trail.

-The county planned the new path - named the "680 Trail" for the elevation of the 2.9-mile trail - after the heavy-metal star put up a fence in 2008 to keep
+The county planned the new path - named the "680 Trail" for the elevation of the 2.

 The fence effectively cut off the popular Luiz Ranch Fire Trail that linked the open space preserves.

 The new trail would be open to hikers, bikers and equestrians and bypass parts of the Luiz Ranch and Loma Alta fire roads that are on Hetfield's land and would instead pass over San Domenico School property.